pwaring/cv/cv.md

     - Organised annual conferences with other volunteers; lead organiser and conference chair for 2009, 2010 and 2011.
     - Served as chairman for four years (2008-2012), with responsibility for chairing bi-monthly Council meetings and the AGM.
-    - Liaised with a range of corporate sponsors, including Bytemark, Google and Sun Microsystems (now Oracle).
+    - Liaised with a range of corporate sponsors, including Google and Sun Microsystems (now Oracle).

+*   **Manchester Environmental Resource Centre Initiative Ltd**

+    Director & Trustee, December 2008 - December 2010

+    - Elected as a trustee for a local sustainable development charity running a number of projects in Manchester.

+    - Focused on improving the finances of the organisation, including working closely with the finance officer and executive director to identify funding requirements and reductions in expenditure.

+    - Chaired board meetings in rotation with other trustees.

 Other activities
 ----------------